 In disseminated intravascular coagulation (DIC), coagulation is usually activated when blood is exposed to tissue factor.
 In association with coagulation, the fibrinolytic pathway is also activated.

 DIC usually begins rapidly and causes bleeding and microvascular occlusion, leading to organ failure.

 DIC sometimes begins slowly and causes thromboembolic phenomena rather than bleeding.

-Severe, rapid-onset DIC causes severe thrombocytopenia, very prolonged PT and PTT, a rapidly declining plasma fibrinogen level, and a high plasma d -dimer level.
+Severe, rapid-onset DIC causes severe thrombocytopenia, prolonged prothrombin time and partial thromboplastin time, a rapidly declining plasma fibrinogen level, and a high plasma D-dimer level.

-Immediate correction of the cause is the priority; severe bleeding may also require replacement therapy with platelet concentrate, cryoprecipitate, and fresh frozen plasma.
+Immediate correction of the cause is the priority; severe bleeding may also require replacement therapy with platelets, cryoprecipitate (containing fibrinogen), and fresh frozen plasma (containing other coagulation factors).

-Heparin is useful in slow-onset DIC but rarely in rapid-onset (mainly in women with a retained dead fetus).
+Heparin is useful in slow-onset DIC, but rarely in DIC of rapid onset (except in women with a retained dead fetus).

 Drugs Mentioned In This Article

 |Hepflush-10 , Hep-Lock, Hep-Lock U/P, Monoject Prefill Advanced Heparin Lock Flush, SASH Normal Saline and Heparin|